 Sri Lanka Export Development Board (EDB) in association with the Ministry of Industry and Commerce and other stake holders organized the first ever Footwear & Leather Fair in Sri Lanka in 2007, with a view to give recognition to the Industry locally and internationally.
 The fair has now become an annual event in the Sri Lankan Trade fair calendar.
-The 5th edition of the fair was held from 8th to 10th February at BMICH, Colombo.
-104 companies displayed their products in 213 stalls.
+The 7th edition of the fair was held from 7th to 9th February, 2015 at the BMICH, Colombo.
+107 companies displayed their products in 230 stalls.
 Local manufacturers of footwear, leather goods, travel goods, footwear accessories, local and foreign importers of raw material and components exhibited their products at this fair.
 More than 20,000 people including importers, agents, suppliers, manufacturers and the public visited the fair.
-Next edition of the fair will be held from 7th to 9th February, 2014 at BMICH, Colombo.
+Next edition of the fair will be held from 5th to 7th February, 2016 at BMICH, Colombo.